A Fair to Remember (Modern Family): Ratings

+In its original American broadcast, "A Fair to Remember" was watched by 10.75 million; up 0.43 from the previous episode.

 Reviews

 "A Fair to Remember" received mixed reviews.

 Leigh Raines of TV Fanatic rated the episode with 5/5 stating that she "always loves an episode that brings the whole family together".

 Madina Papadopoulos of Paste Magazine rated the episode with 8/10 saying that the episode "had a very classic theatrical structure" and the writing "was brilliantly executed".

 Britt Hayes from Screen Crush said that the episode was "all over the place and definitely could have benefited from trimming some of the plots down.
 This show falters when they try to cram too many stories into one episode, and always seems to shine when they have either a couple of solid A-plots and a B-plot, or a few plots that unify into one plot later on."

 Phil Dyess-Nugent from The A.V.
 Club gave a C+ rate to the episode.